rfinnie/rf-tools/docs/3d-printer.md

-# Monoprice Maker Select Plus - Cura settings
+# Monoprice Maker Select Plus

-Note that these settings are specific to *my* Monoprice Maker Select Plus, which has been somewhat heavily modified (BLTouch, cross braces, 3-point glass bed, custom cooling, custom Marlin, etc).
+Note that these settings are specific to *my* Monoprice Maker Select Plus, [which has been somewhat heavily modified](https://www.finnie.org/2019/05/04/monoprice-maker-select-plus-3d-printer-mods/) (BLTouch, cross braces, 3-point glass bed, custom cooling, [custom Marlin](https://github.com/rfinnie/ADVi3pp-Marlin), etc).
 Feel free to use this information for ideas, but don't blindly copy it and expect it to work.

-## Printer
+## Cura - Printer

 ### Printer Settings